Virologie

 PD Dr. rer. nat.
 Hanna-Mari Baldauf

 Hanna-Mari Baldauf, PhD, is a principal investigator at the Max von Pettenkofer Institute & Gene Center, Virology, of the LMU Munich.
-She obtained a Bachelor of Science (BSc (Hons)) degree in Biotechnology at the University of Applied Sciences in Mannheim and a Master of Science (MSc) degree in Biomedicine at the Johannes-Gutenberg University in Mainz.
-She was trained as a PhD in virology at the Ruprecht-Karls-University in Heidelberg.
-After a short-term DAAD postdoctoral period at the Haartman Institute in Helsinki, Finland, and postdoctoral period at the Ruprecht-Karls-University in Heidelberg, she was appointed staff scientist at the Institute for Medical Virology at the University Hospital of the Goethe-University in Frankfurt a.
+She received a Bachelor of Science (BSc (Hons)) in Biotechnology from the University of Applied Sciences in Mannheim and a Master of Science (MSc) in Biomedicine from the Johannes-Gutenberg University in Mainz.
+She did her PhD in virology at the Ruprecht-Karls-University in Heidelberg.
+After a short DAAD postdoctoral fellowship at the Haartman Institute in Helsinki, Finland, and a postdoctoral fellowship at the Ruprecht-Karls-University in Heidelberg, she was appointed as a staff scientist at the Institute of Medical Virology at the University Hospital of the Goethe-University in Frankfurt a.
 M. (2012 to 2015).
-In 2016 she started her own research group at the Max von Pettenkofer Institute in Munich and completed her habilitation in Experimental Virology in 2019.
-Since summer 2021 she is spokesperson of the young Society for virology (jGfV) and since fall 2022 also official board member of the Society for virology (GfV).
+In 2016, she started her own research group at the Max von Pettenkofer Institute in Munich and completed her habilitation in experimental virology in 2019.
+From summer 2021 to spring 2024 she was spokesperson of the young Society for Virology (jGfV), and from fall 2022 to spring 2024 also official board member of the Society for Virology (GfV).
+As part of the jGfV’s ACHIEVE Academy, she was instrumental in establishing the jGfV’s mentoring program.

 © Baldauf